hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Ah, for the days of fixed size records and `GET/PUT` mode in BASIC. :^)

 [18:32:01](#oQ1EMzFLPwax4LdP9IlOs-foO_wTAr6kVXDVBhR6jrg) <toomasv>:
-Well, tried to measure  it with `profile`, but console died Ì†ΩÌ∏ü
+Well, tried to measure  it with `profile`, but console died üòü

 [18:33:04](#gQjPJgNAVvX8UZQ43FUp8e9fqtci3G1ek5qaY8tr2Qs) <GiuseppeChillemi (GiuseppeChillemi)>:
 The day will come we could handle big data on Red, I have faith!